ahmed-abdat/tinyml-motor-fault-detection/README.md

 ## Academic Context

-This repository contains the implementation work for my Master's thesis project (PFE) focused on fault characterization in rotating motors using TinyML.
+This repository contains the implementation work for my Master's thesis project (PFE) focused on real-time fault detection in rotating machinery using TinyML and vibration analysis.

 ## License